leukaemiamedtech/hias-all-oneapi-classifier/README.md

 [![Intel® Movidius™ Neural Compute Stick 2](Assets/Images/Movidius-NCS2.jpg)](https://software.intel.com/content/www/us/en/develop/hardware/neural-compute-stick.html)
 The [Intel® Movidius™ Neural Compute Stick 2](https://software.intel.com/content/www/us/en/develop/hardware/neural-compute-stick.html) is a USB plug & play AI device for deep learning inference at the edge.
 Combined with the Intel® OpenVINO™ Toolkit, developers can develop, fine-tune, and deploy convolutional neural networks (CNNs) on low-power applications that require real-time inference.

 &nbsp;

+# Acute Lymphoblastic Leukemia oneAPI Classifier 2021

+To create the newly improved **Acute Lymphoblastic Leukemia oneAPI Classifier 2021** we will take the following steps:

+- Use the data augmentation techniques proposed in [the Leukemia Blood Cell Image Classification Using Convolutional Neural Network by T. T. P. Thanh, Caleb Vununu, Sukhrob Atoev, Suk-Hwan Lee, and Ki-Ryong Kwon](http://www.ijcte.org/vol10/1198-H0012.pdf).

+- Install [Intel® Optimization for TensorFlow*](https://software.intel.com/content/www/us/en/develop/articles/intel-optimization-for-tensorflow-installation-guide.html) on our training device.
+In the case of this tutorial, a Linux machine with an NVIDIA GTX 1050 Ti was used for training.

+- Install [Intel® Distribution of OpenVINO™ Toolkit](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) on our inference device.
+In the case of this tutorial, the model is deployed to a Raspberry Pi 4 for inference.

+- Train a model based on the architecture proposed in [Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System](https://airccj.org/CSCP/vol7/csit77505.pdf "Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System") using ALL_IDB1 from the [Acute Lymphoblastic Leukemia Image Database for Image Processing dataset](https://homes.di.unimi.it/scotti/all/#download).

+- Test the model using commandline and classify unseen data using HTTP requests to a local API endpoint and via the HIAS network.

+&nbsp;